tayloriwata/tayloriwata.github.io/essays/Essay_E5.md

 I did not work with a partner, but the total time I spent working on the assignment was around 6 days.

 <strong>How did you get help when you needed it?
 What did you need help with?</strong><br>
-I got help from rewwatching class recordings and going over the labs again since they had some examples that helped with Assignment2.
+I got help from rewatching class recordings and going over the labs again since they had some examples that helped with Assignment2.
 I mostly needed help with figuring out the correct code to make the registration info go into the user_data.json file.

 <strong>How was developing this assignment different than assignment #1?</strong><br>
 I think this assignment wasn’t as hard as completing assignment1 because assignment1 took longer since we were pretty much starting from scratch.
-Even though we kinda make a products store before in the labs it was still hard to make it look better and more professional.
+Even though we kind of made a products store before in the labs it was still hard to make it look better and more professional.
 In Assignment2 we just had to add a few more codes and make a login/registration page which I didn’t find to be too hard compared to all the code we had to do in Asssignment1.

 <strong>Estimate the % of time you spent (a) thinking about how to do something, (b) writing code (but do not include testing, (c) testing and debugging</strong><br>
  If I were to guess I would say that it probably took me around 20% to think of how to plan my code and where to put it, 60% of the time was spent writing the code, and the other 20% was spent debugging and testing.